cprashant05/cprashant05/README.md

 I am looking for an internship/job where I can implement my learning and skills which would help me grow as a data engineer.
 I am confident that I will be a proven asset for the organization.

-- 🔭 I’m currently working on -- **a project Data Capture and Analysis of Cab Rides**
+- 🔭 I’m currently working on -- **a project on Data Capture and Analysis of Cab Rides**

 - 🌱 I’m currently -- **Enhancing my skills including Spark Streaming, Apache Kafka and Apache Airflow**